fossasia/2021.fossasia.org/readme.txt

 We made this plugin because of lack of simple plugin with some animation options.

-Features:
+= Features =
-Number of tweets to load.
+* Number of tweets to load.
-Number of tweets to show.
+* Number of tweets to show.
-Three animations styles: Slider up, Slider down, Fade and without animation.
+* Three animations styles: Slider up, Slider down, Fade and without animation.
-Two Date format styles.
+* Two Date format styles.
-Show/hide timestamp.
+* Show/hide timestamp.
-Set scrolling speed.
+* Set scrolling speed.
-Set delay time.
+* Set delay time.

 == Installation ==